Difference Between Omelette and Frittata

 Omelette is an egg-based dish that is fluffy and is made entirely on a stovetop.
 It is easy to cook and quicker to make.
 The recipe can be made delicious by adding ingredients based on the recipient’s choice.

-Omelettes can be made using veggies, cheese, milk, butter.
-They are known to have originated from France and are cooked rapidly over high heat.
+Omelettes can be made using veggies, cheese, milk, and butter.
+They are known to have originated in France and are cooked rapidly over high heat.

 Frittata is an egg-based dish known to have originated in Italy.
 It is an incredibly delicious dish that can serve as a classic brunch dish.